No. The order of introduction of letters and sounds, GPCs, is not the same in all the current phonic programmes.

 3. The third role of 'y', as a consonant, can be found at the beginning of words like, e.g. 'you, yes, yell, yellow'.

 4. The fourth role of 'y' can be found in the middle of words like 'gym, crystal, gypsy'.
 In words like these 'y' is pronounced the same as the 'short i' sound /i/.

 The letter 'y' is also seen in the vowel graphemes 'ay, ey, oy' (day, they, donkey, toy) usually at the end of words.

 Jelly and Bean are sister and brother.
 Jelly is the female cat with blue eyes and a white chest, paws and tail.
 Bean is white around his nose.
 Otherwise, he is a black cat.
 He has green eyes.

 Wellington is the father of Kevin.
 Father and son are farm dogs and they have an outside kennel, although they live in the farmhouse when it is cold and wet.

 Lotty is the farmer's pet dog.
 She has a basket under the kitchen table.

 Jelly, Bean, Wellington, Kevin and Lotty all live at Follifoot Farm.

-No. Training is not necessary for anyone to use Jelly and Bean books.
+No. Training is not necessary for anyone to use any of the Jelly and Bean books.
 They can be used with any approach to teaching reading.
 The words and illustrations are very closely aligned to make sure that children understand the words on the page.
-The letters are introduced gradually so that children only have to learn a few at a time.
+The words, letters and sounds are introduced gradually so that children only have to learn a few at a time.
 The writing activities help children learn the shape of each letter.
 By reading, writing and saying the words in the text, children can be taught the grapheme/phoneme correspondences at the heart of the written English language.